The Seven Steps of Self Protection

 Fight or Flight

 When you are attacked your natural instinct takes over and sounds an alarm by pumping adrenaline into your body.
 This sends you into the fight or flight response.
-In actuality it is a fight, flight or freeze response.
-This natural response has a built in acceleration process to determine which you will do.
+In actuality it is a fight, flight, freeze or fawn.

-If you believe you can defeat your attacker you will fight.
-If you don’t believe you can defeat your attacker, flight becomes the choice and you will try to escape.
-The last response is caused when you are so overcome with fear your mind can not think of anything so it freezes.
-Very few women feel that they can defeat a man in an attack whether they have been trained or not, making flight or freezing the more likely choice.
+Very few women feel that they can defeat a man in an attack whether they have been trained or not, making flight, freeze, or fawn the more likely choices.
 It doesn’t mean women can’t fight, but the majority of the violence women face is from people they know which makes fighting an unlikely and difficult choice.

 Our response to this was to create LIVE: Lessons In Violence Evasion, a non-offensive means for women to evade, escape and survive a violent situation.
 LIVE teaches women how to do what they want to do in a violent situation, GET AWAY.
-Because the concepts are so simple and natural and they match the emotional state for the majority of women in a violent situation, it is more likely to eliminate the freeze response and allow women to escape.
+Because the concepts are so simple and natural and they match the emotional state for the majority of women in a violent situation.

 Stop playing by men’s rules, let go of fear and discover your natural ability to evade and escape violence: